Reola

 Reola is a village in Kambja Parish, Tartu County, Estonia.
 It is located about 9 km south of Tartu, the second largest city in Estonia, adjacent to Ülenurme and Tõrvandi.
 Reola is passed by the Tallinn–Tartu–Võru–Luhamaa road (E263) and the Tartu–Koidula railway.
 Tartu Airport is located on the territory of Reola village.
-As of 2011 Census, the settlement's population was 174.
+As of the 2011 census, the settlement's population was 174.